 In April 2022, MTD for VAT will expand to see all VAT-registered businesses join the scheme irrespective of their size.

 Next, MTD for income tax self assessment (MTD for ITSA) will arrive, requiring self-employed businesses and landlords with annual business or property income over £10,000 to follow MTD rules from their next accounting period starting on or after 6 April 2023.

 Though MTD for ITSA will be introduced in 2023, a pilot is already open to eligible taxpayers.
-Check here to see if you can take part.
+The UK government website has more information around this.

 Further away and less concrete is MTD for corporation tax, which HMRC has said won’t come into effect until at least 2026.

 It has proposed April 2024 as the month when it intends to commence a voluntary pilot for MTD for corporation tax, however.

 What do you need to do to get ready?